bdavis222/dot-scanner/README.md

 #### Skips Allowed

 This sets the number of consecutive images that are allowed to be skipped in a lifetime calculation.
+This can be useful for dimmer dots where an image or two in a series are relatively out of focus, resulting in an unwanted non-detection for those frames.
+By increasing the number of skips allowed, these particles will be retained as long as they are back in focus and bright enough for detection in subsequent frames.

 #### Start Image